pingcap/docs/system-tables/system-table-information-schema.md

 The description of columns in the `TIDB_HOT_REGIONS` table is as follows:

-* `TABLE_ID`: ID of the table which the hot Region is located.
+* `TABLE_ID`: ID of the table in which the hot Region is located.
-* `INDEX_ID`: ID of the index which the hot Region is located.
+* `INDEX_ID`: ID of the index in which the hot Region is located.
-* `DB_NAME`: The database name of the object which the hot Region is located.
+* `DB_NAME`: The database name of the object in which the hot Region is located.
 * `TABLE_NAME`: The name of the table which the hot Region is located.
 * `INDEX_NAME`: The name of the index which the hot Region is located.
 * `REGION_ID`: ID of the hot Region.